Meet Our Faculty

 During the subsequent school year, the Pete Wilson ’51 Fellows will be required to give a brief presentation on their experience to the ninth-grade class.
-The presentation will take place at a date to be determined during the winter, in alignment with the Post-1900 World unit on World War II.
+The presentation will take place at a date to be determined during the Fall/Winter, in alignment with the Post-1900 World unit on World War II.

 - Digital Submission Forms